swirl

 Marcel Koopman in 2006

-There is now a lavishly illustrated book on the Vertigo swirl label by Ulrich Klatte too, which even includes a price guide!
-Please have a look here to find all information:
+There is now a NEW EDITION of the lavishly illustrated book on the Vertigo swirl label by Ulrich Klatte and Marcel Koopman, which even includes a price guide!